 - a.
+Operation of residence hall windows for emergency escape and rescue shall comply with all associated codes. - 11.
+Window Sash Limiters: - a.
+Provide sash limiters on windows not required for emergency escape and rescue. - 12.
+Voice, Data, CATV - a.
 Wireless network coverage shall exist throughout each building in resident apartments and suites; student gathering areas such as, lounges, study rooms, TV rooms; and student laundry/kitchen facilities.
 Coverage will also extend to outdoor gathering areas immediately adjacent to the building. - b.
 Voice and Data station outlets shall all be comprised of a 4" by 4" back box, with a 2 x 4 plaster ring, cover plate, and a 1" EMT or equal-sized raceway with pull string that extends back to the main communications horizontal distribution pathway, or to an accessible ceiling that provides a route to the main communications horizontal distribution pathway.
 Provide junction boxes, as required, to allow cable to be pulled through from the communications closet to the station outlet. - c.
-Provide the following infrastructure per the requirements of GW Division of Information Technology: - i.
+Provide the following infrastructure per the requirements of GW Information Technology: - i.
 Residential Living Spaces - a.)
 (1) Wired network connection per bedroom - b.)
 (1) Wired network connection per common area - ii.
 Common Areas and Lounges - a.)
 (1) Wired network connection per room - b.)
 (1) Wired network connection per TV location - c.)
 (1) Courtesy phone per hallway/sight line and/or within 25' of an emergency exit (stairs). - iii.
-CATV (IPTV) shall be provided by GW DIT via wired and wireless network connections (IPTV or streaming service). - 11.
+CATV (IPTV) shall be provided by GWIT via wired and wireless network connections (IPTV or streaming service). - 13.
 Power Supply, Lighting, and Controls - a.
 Light levels shall comply with Illuminating Engineering Society of North America (IESNA) current recommendations.
-Examples of current IESNA lighting levels include: a) offices, classrooms, and laboratories: 30 -50 foot candles (depending on specific work tasks) on desks and table tops; b) hallways; 5 -8 foot candles; c) stairwells: 5-8 foot candles; d) restrooms: 5-8 foot candles.
-Refer to the most current issue of the IESNA Lighting Handbook to verify required illumination levels.
+Examples of current IESNA

-- b.
+- lighting levels include: a) offices, classrooms, and laboratories: 30 -50 foot candles (depending on specific work tasks) on desks and table tops; b) hallways; 5 -8 foot candles; c) stairwells: 5-8 foot candles; d) restrooms: 5-8 foot candles.
+Refer to the most current issue of the IESNA Lighting Handbook to verify required illumination levels. - b.
 Refer to Division 26 50 00 Lighting and 26 09 23 Lighting Control Devices for additional information including standard lamps and lamp colors as well as controls such as occupancy sensors and manual switches. - c.
 Consider providing power outlets in furniture as needed to support programmatic needs.
 A portion of those outlets shall have USB ports. - d.
 Colors and Materials: - iv.
 Unless otherwise noted, all switches and receptacles shall be white with factory-painted white, metal cover plates. - v.
 Receptacles on circuits dedicated to computers and specific equipment shall be orange with stainless steel cover plates. - vi.
 Where switches are co-located and where receptacles are co-located, provide ganged cover plate. - e.
 Mounting Height: - iv.
 Unless otherwise required, locate the following as noted: - b.)
 Receptacles at 18" AFF - c.)
 Thermostats at 48" AFF - d.)
 Lighting controls at 48" AFF - f.
 Bedroom - iv.
 A coordinated design effort should result in a bedroom design that has severely limited opportunities for furniture re-arrangement.
 With that in mind, all switches and wall receptacles shall be placed at heights and locations such that they are visible, accessible and cannot be blocked by furniture. - v.
 Duplex receptacles shall be located as required by program. - vi.
 MicroFridge 3.1MF4-7D1 (combination microwave and refrigerator unit), where provided, requires a dedicated duplex receptacle in a fixed location within each bedroom. - g.
 Bathroom - iv.
 Two GFI duplex receptacles shall be located above the vanity inside the bathroom.